compiler-research/compiler-research.github.io/_posts/2023-04-05-language-interoperability-using-cppyy-and-cling.md

     margin: 0 auto;
 {% endcapture %}

-Scientific software in constantly being challenged by enthusiasts trying to test the boundaries of programming languages, in search of better performance and simpler workflows.
-One such breakthrough was achieved using Cling, a C++ interpreter, that has presented new possibilities with an incremental compilation infrastructure that is available at runtime.
+Scientific software is constantly being challenged by enthusiasts trying to test the boundaries of programming languages, in search of better performance and simpler workflows.
+Interactive C++ interpreters such as Cling and ClangRepl presented new possibilities with an incremental compilation infrastructure that is available at runtime.

 This means that Python can interact with C++ on an on-demand basis, and bindings can be automatically constructed at runtime.
 This provides